Coronavirus General Information and Resources

 Statewide hotline open 8am – 5pm

-Developed through a collaboration between MDHHS, the Department of Labor and Economic Opportunity, and the University of Michigan, the MI Start Map is a new online dashboard that visually illustrates COVID-19 risks and trends in Michigan to provide residents with important information about the pandemic status where they live and work.
+MI Start Map - an online dashboard that visually illustrates COVID-19 risks and trends in Michigan to provide residents with important information about the pandemic status where they live and work.

 Oakland County Health Department